Germany: CDU's Armin Laschet reportedly has majority support for chancellor candidacy | DW | 12.04.2021

 Tha set the scene for a week of uncertainty for the CDU/CSU alliance, since Söder currently enjoys more popularity than Laschet among the German population at large - and among CDU voters.

 In January, the CDU chose Laschet as its new party leader.
-Generally, the party leader stands as the chancellor candidate for the party.
+Generally, the party leader stands as the chancellor candidate for the party, but 60-year-old Laschet, the premier of Germany's most populous state North Rhine-Westphalia, has seen his popularity fall following the CDU's poor regional election results in Rhineland-Palatinate and Baden-Württemberg and general dissatisfaction with the government's response to the COVID pandemic.

-However, 60-year-old Laschet, the premier of Germany's most populous state North Rhine-Westphalia, has seen his popularity fall.
+But Monday's decision shows that Söder has a much bigger hill to climb: As the dominating force in the conservative alliance, with 15 state parties to the CSU's one, it takes an extra psychological leap for the CDU to cede the role of chancellor candidate to the CSU.

-But on Sunday, Söder told a CDU meeting: "If the CDU were willing to support me, I would be ready.
-If the CDU does not want it, then we will carry on working together without a grudge."
+In fact, only two German elections have featured a CSU chancellor candidate before, and in both cases he failed to win the chancellery: In 1980, the CSU's Franz Josef Strauss actually took a larger vote share than SPD candidate and incumbent chancellor Helmut Schmidt, but not enough to unseat Schmidt's coalition government.

-The CDU and the CSU are part of a grand coalition with the left-leaning Social Democrats (SPD).
+Then in 2002, CSU candidate Edmund Stoiber finished neck-and-neck with Chancellor Gerhard Schröder (both taking 38.5% of the vote), but again failed to topple the SPD leader's government.

-Merkel — who has been Germany's chancellor since 2005 — said she would not stand again.
+The current German government, under Merkel, is a grand centrist coalition between the CDU and the center-left Social Democrats (SPD).

-The center-right CDU is facing a decline in popularity as criticism grows over Germany's handling of the coronavirus pandemic.
+Merkel — who has been Germany's chancellor since 2005 — will not stand again in September's general election, and the resulting power vaccuum has left the center-right CDU facing a decline in popularity.

-Polls had shown general support for the conservatives during the beginning of the health crisis last year, but the bloc took a hit after several members, including lawmakers in the Bundestag, were forced to step down following allegations of corruption.
+The conservative alliance also took a hit after several CDU/CSU Bundestag members were forced to step down following allegations of corruption.

 Germany's interior minister has called for consistent coronavirus rules to be imposed nationwide.
 The call was echoed by his successor as Bavarian state premier after some regions held back on "emergency brake" measures.